Carpet Myths Debunked

 MYTH 5 Carpet is bad for the environment

 FACT: Floor manufacturers now provide many eco-friendly options for environmentally-conscious consumers.
-Shaw carpets made of Anso or EverTouch nylon can be recycled at Shaw's Evergreen Nylon Recycling Facility, where they are broken down and remade into new carpet fiber.
+Shaw carpets made of Anso nylon can be recycled at Shaw's Evergreen Nylon Recycling Facility, where they are broken down and remade into new carpet fiber.
 The process helps turn carpet into a renewable product and keeps carpet waste out of landfills.
 Shaw's ClearTouch carpets contain recycled content made from plastic bottles.